-Sara studied in Valparaiso, Chile where she also researched her undergraduate thesis, "Music is Worth More Than 99 Cents: Mapuche Music and Cosmovisión," published in the National Conference of Undergraduate Research Proceedings in 2010.
+Sara also studied in Valparaiso, Chile, where she also researched her undergraduate thesis, "Music is Worth More Than 99 Cents: Mapuche Music and Cosmovisión," published in the National Conference of Undergraduate Research Proceedings in 2010.
 She was an Umoja Music School fellow and assistant program coordinator in Arusha, Tanzania, where she taught voice and piano and facilitated fourth through sixth grade music classes at Tanzanian schools.